desai-aditya/Gene-sequence-clustering/README.md

 Dataset Used: Amino Acid Sequence of Human Gene

-Preprocessing Done:  pointsDistanceMatrix.csv file was generated using Assignment2.cpp since it was a severe bottleneck to compute in Python.
+Preprocessing Done:  pointsDistanceMatrix.csv file was generated using GSAM.cpp since it was a severe bottleneck to compute in Python.
 It takes around 3 minutes to get generated.

 Linkage and distance metric used:Average Linkage, Global Sequence